psrenergy/PSRIO-scripts/docs/collections.md

 ---
-title: Input Data
-parent: Collections
+title: Collections
-nav_order: 1
+nav_order: 3
 ---

-# Input Data
+# Collections
 {: .no_toc }

 ## Table of contents